SrijanBadhya/Debsoc/Running the PES Debsoc.md

 So there isn't much clear benefit of having a harsh filter.
 A loose filter works good enough.
 To a large extent, it's better to start with more people than less.

 Taking a few points out of Nikhil's recruitment document:
->- Even in the ‘worst case’ - if a participant still does not show any significant improvement debate-wise, if the person has put in the effort and work to show up for the sessions consistently, they deserve a place in the society for the following reasons:
+- "Even in the ‘worst case’ - if a participant still does not show any significant improvement debate-wise, if the person has put in the effort and work to show up for the sessions consistently, they deserve a place in the society for the following reasons:
->- + Improvement is usually imminent.
+- + Improvement is usually imminent.
 People improve at different rates; some people are slow learners (including myself), and some people struggle with other things outside their control.
 But the fact that these people are consistent is a good indicator of their work ethic and willingness to learn.
->- + On a principle level, we cannot dissuade people from being members of the society except for equity reasons.
-The only absolute metric that a person can be judged by is their consistency and effort into the activity, and regardless of ability, these traits must be appreciated.
+- + On a principle level, we cannot dissuade people from being members of the society except for equity reasons.
+The only absolute metric that a person can be judged by is their consistency and effort into the activity, and regardless of ability, these traits must be appreciated."

 Now talking about inclusivity with respect to flexibility of slots: